danielwzyang/me/README.md

+# danielyang.cc

+hello this is me.

-note that the frontend/css is done using claude.ai
+note that some javascript / css for the frontend was written using ai.

-content written by me
+the content, including that in /projects, is all written by me.